 Causes of TMJ Disorder

-TMJ Disorder has a multitude of causes with some of the most common being:
+TMJ Dysfunction has a multitude of causes with some of the most common being:

 - Long-term clenching or grinding (bruxism) of the teeth